Menu

 According to the website of the Wildlands Trust, this part of Plymouth was protected thanks in large part to the local Six Ponds Community.
 In 1973, the preserves known as Emery East and Emery West were donated to the Wildlands Trust by Mary B. Emery, Arthur H. Emery, Edward S. Emery, III, Richard B. Emery, Mary Charlotte (Emery) Russell, H. Shippen, and Lydia Goodhue.
 These were the first-ever lands protected by the Wildlands Trust.
 Then, in 2001, Six Ponds East Preserve was acquired.
 In 2010, the Town of Plymouth acquired a parcel of land in between Six Ponds East Preserve and Emery West Preserve with the assistance of Wildlands Trust.
 And then in 2012, the Wildlands Trust purchased Davis-Douglas Farm, with funding from public and private sources.
 It became the organization’s headquarters in 2014.

-Long before European settlers arrived in 1620, this land was part of Pokanoket, a Wampanoag village governed by Massasoit.
-To learn more about our local tribes, we encourage you to interact with their members.
-The Mashpee Wampanoag tribe and the Herring Pond Wampanoag both share information on their websites.
+This land is within the region of the Wampanoag.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Herring Pond Wampanoag and the Mashpee Wampanoag share information on their websites.

 Trail Description